 Gain skills to become a valued employee, such as getting along with co-workers, listening to the supervisor, and learning on the job.
 In addition, learn about going the extra mile and advancing.
 Spend time practicing communication skills as well as other skills needed to become successful on the job.
 Gather information about how to build a positive reputation and leave a job with style.
 Develop a growth goal for keeping a job and self-evaluating performance until the goal has been obtained.
-Graded on an A/F basis.
+Offered: Spring.